UCSD-Makerspace/check-in-api/setup.md

 ### Step 1: Setup Server (Local + Server)

-Install **Ubuntu Server 24.04** on the Raspberry Pi using **Raspberry Pi Imager** with the user `makeradmin` and the hostname `makerspace-server`.
-This should automatically set the server up to be connectable via SSH and do a lot of the configuring that is manual for the client in step 2.
+Install **Ubuntu Server 24.04** on with the user `makeradmin` and the hostname `ms-server`.
+Ensure the server is connectable via SSH and that sudoing does not require a password (likely all default, unlike for the client in step 2).

 ### Step 2: Setup Kiosks (Local + Kiosk)